-Providing prepaid card users with strong protections: In recent years, millions of Americans have relied on prepaid cards to pay their bills and manage their finances, but some cards came with high fees and consumers lacked the legal safeguards to protect their money in the event their card is lost or stolen.
-In 2016, the CFPB adopted new rules that require prepaid card issuers to provide better fee disclosures and the same strong protections that limit a consumer's financial liability that come with traditional debit and credit cards.
+Providing prepaid card users with strong protections: In recent years, millions of Americans have relied on prepaid cards to pay their bills and manage their finances.
+But some prepaid cards came with high fees and consumers lacked the legal safeguards to protect their money in the event their card is lost or stolen.
+In 2016, the CFPB adopted new rules that require prepaid card issuers to provide better fee disclosures, as well as the same strong protections limiting a consumer's financial liability that come with traditional debit and credit cards.

-Challenging abusive student loan practices: After an extensive investigation, the CFPB filed suit in January against Navient, the national largest student loan servicer, for providing borrowers inaccurate information, processing payments incorrectly, and failing to take action to address consumer complaints.
+Headquarters Office 101 Truman Avenue Yonkers, New York 10703-1057 (914) 378-2029 Washington Office 1101 17th Street, NW #500 Washington, DC 20036 (202) 462-6262 West Coast Office 1535 Mission Street San Francisco, CA 94103-2512 (415) 431-6747 South West Office 11801 Domain Blvd, 3rd Floor Austin, TX 78701 (512) 477-4431 Challenging abusive student loan practices: After an extensive investigation, the CFPB filed suit in January 2017 against Navient, the nation's largest student loan servicer, for giving borrowers inaccurate information, processing payments incorrectly, and failing to take action to address consumer complaints.
 The CFPB found that Navient violated the law by making it harder for struggling borrowers with federal loans to enroll in more affordable repayment options.
-As a result, borrowers incurred approximately \$4 billion in additional interest charges, a large portion of which the CFPB believes could have been avoided if Navient followed the law.
+As a result, borrowers incurred approximately \$4 billion in additional interest charges, a large portion of which the CFPB believes could have been avoided if Navient had followed the law.

-Helping consumers find the best value when sending money abroad: Consumers living in the U.S. send over \$133.5 billion to friends and family living abroad every year through money transfer services like Western Union.
+Helping consumers find the best value when sending money abroad: Every year, consumers living in the U.S. send more than \$133.5 billion to friends and family living abroad through money transfer services like Western Union.
 Thanks to new rules adopted by the CFPB, these companies are now required to disclose more information about the fees they charge and to help consumers recover their money if it ends up going to the wrong recipient.